 Many students want the experience of taking some of their courses online to complement their work schedules.
 On-campus students at Vaughn can participate in online classes to complete requirements for their degree programs.
-Virtually all management courses are available online, several arts and sciences and other elective courses are also available.
+Many of the graduate courses are available online and delivered through our web-based learning management system.
+Several arts and sciences and other elective courses are also available.
 Students enrolled in an on-campus degree program cannot take more than 50 percent of their curriculum in an online/distance-learning class format.